-Chronically high blood pressure — hypertension — can cause damage to your blood vessels and internal organs including your heart.
-Currently affecting 1 in 3 adults in the United States, hypertension has been called a silent threat because the condition itself has no symptoms.
+Chronically high blood pressure — or hypertension — can cause damage to your blood vessels and internal organs including your heart.
+Currently affecting nearly half of adults in the United States, hypertension has been called a silent threat because the condition itself has no symptoms.
 However, the effect on your body can be life-threatening over time.
-Engaging in healthy lifestyle behaviors at all stages of life, regardless of race or ethnicity, can help keep your risk for hypertension in check.
+Engaging in healthy lifestyle behaviors at all stages of life can help to decrease your risk.

 What You Can Do about High Blood Pressure

 Know your blood pressure and have it monitored.
 Regular physicals will determine if your blood pressure is within the healthy limits.
 A blood pressure of less than 120 over 80 is considered healthy.
-While it is important to keep both numbers from escalating, the top number, known as systolic pressure, indicates the severity of your high blood pressure.
+The top number, known as systolic pressure, often gets more attention when discussing the severity of high blood pressure.
+However, it's important to keep both numbers in the healthy range.
 If necessary, your doctor will discuss treatment options and supportive health care.
-Meanwhile, a registered dietitian nutritionist can provide you with dietary strategies to help lower your blood pressure.
+Meanwhile, a registered dietitian nutritionist can provide you with guidance on a healthy lifestyle to help lower your blood pressure.

 Individuals at risk of high blood pressure may be advised to follow the Dietary Approaches to Stop Hypertension diet to lower their blood pressure.
-The DASH diet is rich in fruits and vegetables and low in fat and sodium.
-Studies show that the DASH diet can lower your blood pressure.
-While the diet benefited participants of all ages, the highest improvements were in middle-aged individuals — typically an age when rates of cardiovascular disease are greatly increased.
+The DASH diet is rich in fruits and vegetables and low in saturated fat and sodium.
+Studies show that the DASH diet can help lower your blood pressure.

 Since most Americans are getting too much sodium from the foods they eat, it's important to learn ways to reduce it.
-Remember, it's important to keep up with regular physicals, especially if you are overweight or have diabetes, because these factors can increase your risk for high blood pressure.
-Consider a diet that is high in fruits and vegetables and low in fat and sodium.
 Simply lowering sodium intake may have a significant impact on blood pressure and thus improve overall health.